harshivpgajjar/VrundaPortfolio/replit.md

 ## Overview

-This is a full-stack web application for a writer's portfolio website.
-The application showcases a professional writer's work, including copywriting, poetry, scripting, and creative strategy.
-It features a modern, elegant design with a "dark academia" aesthetic and includes a contact form for potential clients to reach out.
+This is a full-stack web application for Vrunda Mundhra's writer portfolio website.
+The application showcases her professional writing work across multiple disciplines including copywriting, poetry, scripting, personal essays, and creative strategy.
+It features an immersive dark academia aesthetic with atmospheric design elements, advanced animations, and interactive features that create a sophisticated, library-like experience.

 ## User Preferences